1. Overview

 preferIpAddress: true

-When we decided to set up our Eureka Client this way, we had in mind that this kind of service should later be easily scalable.
+We decided to set up our Eureka Client this way because this kind of service should be easily scalable later on.

-Now we will run the client and point our browser to http://localhost:8761 again, to see its registration status on the Eureka Dashboard.
-By using the Dashboard, we can do further configuration e.g. link the homepage of a registered client with the Dashboard for administrative purposes.
-The configuration options, however, are beyond the scope of this article.
+Now we’ll run the client, and point our browser to http://localhost:8761 again to see its registration status on the Eureka Dashboard.
+By using the Dashboard, we can do further configuration, like link the homepage of a registered client with the Dashboard for administrative purposes.
+The configuration options, however, are beyond the scope of this article:

 4. Feign Client

-To finalize our project with three dependent microservices, we will now implement a REST-consuming web application using Spring Netflix Feign Client.
+To finalize our project with three dependent microservices, we’ll now implement a REST-consuming web application using Spring Netflix Feign Client.

-Think of Feign as discovery-aware Spring RestTemplate using interfaces to communicate with endpoints.
-This interfaces will be automatically implemented at runtime and instead of service-urls, it is using service-names.
+Think of Feign as a discovery-aware Spring RestTemplate using interfaces to communicate with endpoints.
+These interfaces will be automatically implemented at runtime, and instead of service-urls, it’s using service-names.

-Without Feign we would have to autowire an instance of EurekaClient into our controller with which we could receive a service-information by service-name as an Application object.
+Without Feign, we would have to autowire an instance of EurekaClient into our controller with which we could receive service-information by service-name as an Application object.

-We would use this Application to get a list of all instances of this service, pick a suitable one and use this InstanceInfo to get hostname and port.
-With this, we could do a standard request with any http client.
+We would use this Application to get a list of all instances of this service, pick a suitable one, and then use this InstanceInfo to get the hostname and port.
+With this, we could do a standard request with any http client:

 @Autowired